Benmore Dam: Benmore Power Station

-The $62 million construction of the dam and hydroelectric station began in 1958.
-It was commissioned in 1965, and officially opened by Prime Minister Sir Keith Holyoake on 15 May that year.
+Construction of the dam and hydroelectric station began in 1958 at a cost of $62 million.
+It was commissioned in 1965, and was officially opened by Prime Minister Sir Keith Holyoake on 15 May that year.
 It was built for the New Zealand Electricity Department; since 1999 it has been owned and operated by Meridian Energy.

-From 2008 to 2010 the six turbines are being refurbished at a cost of $67 million.
-This will enable a 6% reduction in water use for the same generation capacity, increasing annual generation by 70 GWh.
-New switchboards and an upgrade to the switchyard are also planned.
+From 2008 to 2010, the six turbines were refurbished at a cost of $67 million.
+This enabled a 6% reduction in water use for the same generation capacity, increasing annual generation by 70 GWh.
+New switchboards and an upgrade to the switchyard were also undertaken.

 Benmore is the South Island terminus of the HVDC Inter-Island link between the North and South Islands of New Zealand.
 The HVDC converter stations are on the west side of the tailrace, and convert 220 kV AC power to ±350 kV DC for the 610 km journey to the North Island converter station at the Haywards in Lower Hutt.

 Otematata

 Otematata is the small town that was created to support workers who constructed the dam, and their families.
 The town was constructed by the Ministry of Works, which residents called "Uncle Mow" or "Big Mow" as it provides every feature, including social activities and clubs, and expelled criminals from the town.
 After the dam was constructed, much of the village was dismantled.
-Many of the houses, which had been trucked in from Roxborough, were trucked away again and moved to the next site in Twizel.
+Many of the houses, which had been trucked in from Roxburgh, were trucked away again and moved to the next site in Twizel.

 Today Otematata supports the dam, although with advances in technology the staffing needed to maintain the dam is drastically smaller.
 Due to this the town is now a small holiday community, with only around 200 permanent residents.
 The dam is about 8 km up the valley from the township.